Attribute our work under a Creative Commons Attribution-NonCommercial 4.0 International License.

 It is important to note that UQ is in the next stages of creating a Stretch RAP for 2023 and beyond.

-UQ acknowledges and respects Aboriginal and Torres Strait Islander peoples as the First Australians.
-We value and celebrate the uniqueness of knowledges, cultures, histories, and languages that have been created and shared for at least 65,000 years.
-Our vision is to build a strong sense of belonging in an inclusive UQ environment that works respectfully with Aboriginal and Torres Strait Islander students, staff and communities in teaching, learning, research and collaboration – embracing and enhancing the best of our nation’s and the world’s diversity.
+UQ acknowledges and respects Aboriginal and Torres Strait Islander peoples.
+Our vision is to build a sense of belonging in an inclusive environment that works respectfully with Aboriginal and Torres Strait Islander students, staff and communities.

-Research shows that, as educators, we can meet the educational needs of Aboriginal and Torres Strait Islander students in very practical ways such as improving attendance, retention, and increased workplace participation when value is placed on Indigenous knowledge systems in curriculum content and teaching practices.
+Research shows that, as educators, we can better meet the educational needs of Aboriginal and Torres Strait Islander students when value is placed on Indigenous knowledge systems in curriculum content and teaching practices.
 Embedding Aboriginal and Torres Strait Islander perspectives will enhance the educational experiences of all UQ students.
-It will help them have a more accurate and richer understanding of Australia’s history and culture, resulting in a more reconciled Australia.
+It will help them gain a more accurate and richer understanding of Australia’s history and culture.

 Consult these frameworks for guidance on including Aboriginal and Torres Strait Islander content in your curriculum.
 These links will open in a new window: